mdp-toolkit/mdp-docs/source/tutorial/parallel.rst

 ===============

 The ``parallel`` package adds the ability to parallelize the training and execution of MPD flows.
-This package is split into two decoupled parts:
+This package is split into two decoupled parts.

 The first part consists of a parallel extension for the familiar MDP structures of nodes and flows.
 In principle all MDP nodes aldready